 When people dream of building their very own custom cottage, they often envision styles that include board and batten siding.
 The clean lines of the board and batten siding architectural style is popular enough with enthusiasts to often boost selling prices of homes.
-Larger homes with detached garages or nearby guest houses also look polished when every outbuilding is uniformly adorned with this time-honored form of siding.
 This type of siding lends a rustic look to traditional, country homes that denotes the quality construction of yesteryear and the materials that age gracefully amid nature.
-Here are some specifics on the cost, types of materials, and the common advantages and disadvantages associated with board and batten siding.
+Here are some specifics on the cost.

 - The average minimum cost is $2.05 per board.